 picture-file-name-p.jpg

-Here: p - stereo image, parallel
+Here: p - sbs stereo image, parallel

 • The cross eye case example: